 - I. Introduction

 - II.
 Main Point #1

-- A. Sub-topic A
+- I. Sub-topic A

-- i.
-Sub-sub-topic i
+- I. Sub-sub-topic i

-- ii.
+- II.
 Sub-sub-topic ii

-- B. Sub-topic B
+- II.
+Sub-topic B

 - III.
 Main Point #2

-- A. Sub-topic A
+- I. Sub-topic A

-- B. Sub-topic B, etc.
+- II.
+Sub-topic B, etc.

 If you already have a good sense of where you're going with your literature review, then this can be a great way to start filling in the details.
-You can make your major umbrellas/areas of inquiry the first level of Roman numerals (I, II, III, etc.), and start adding subsections underneath.
+You can make your major umbrellas/areas of inquiry your main sections-the first level of Roman numerals (I, II, III, etc.)-and start adding subsections underneath.
 Your notes should help you a lot with this.